 In ratifying the Biodiversity Convention in 1994 Austria pledged to preserve biological diversity.
 The Austria 2020+ Biodiversity Strategy sets out the national objectives and measures currently necessary to achieve that aim.
 The field of activity on 'Knowing and Recognising Biodiversity highlights the significance and appreciation of biodiversity, with the relevant knowledge to be generated with the help of biodiversity research and monitoring.
-The Austria 2020+ National Park research at Austria's National Parks contribute their share at the National Park level towards achieving the country's national biodiversity objectives.
-Essentially, it is about halting the loss
+The Austria 2020+ National Park Strategy, the National Park legislation and the guidelines for research at Austria's National Parks contribute their share at the National Park level towards achieving the country's national biodiversity objectives.
+Essentially, it is about halting the loss of biological diversity by 2020.